Why Is Celtic Music So Relaxing?

 A European violinist.

-The development of European music has been impressive, moving from a focus on compositional precision to incorporating elements from the Renaissance, Baroque, and Classical periods, unfolding a thorough cultural narrative.
-With the emergence of avant-garde, a new perspective surfaced, slightly moving away from conventional music aesthetics.
-This shift provides an interesting contrast to the usual progression of European styles.
-An example that encompasses this development is "Swallowtail Jig," adapted by David Guerrieri, a piece that retains core elements of traditional Celtic music while also embracing contemporary musical elements.
+The growth of European music has been big.
+It went from a focus on being exact to adding ideas from the Renaissance, Baroque, and Classical times, telling a whole cultural story.
+When avant-garde music came along, a new view appeared, moving away from normal music ideas.
+This change is an interesting break from how European styles usually moved forward.
+An example that shows this growth is "Swallowtail Jig," as done by David Guerrieri.
+This song keeps parts of traditional Celtic music but also uses newer musical ideas.

 If you listened to the Swallowtail Jig in the video above, here are different Celtic Albums that feature more Irish Jigs.
 By clicking this link, you'll be directed to Amazon: https://amzn.to/3zg6Egs